gmendonca/devops-apps/README.md

 ```

 Later you need to edit two informations on the [create_env.sh]() script.
 In the header of the file like shown below,
-change the VPC and Subnet to match your needs.
+change the VPC, Subnet(s) and a key-pair name to match your needs.

 ```bash
 #######################################################